Top 6 Frequently Asked Questions About Sewer Line Repair

 The CIPP (cured-in-place pipe) method uses a felt tube that runs the entire length of your original sewer line, after being soaked in an epoxy that allows the fabric to harden as it dries.
 Once the felt tube is snaked into place, hot air is forced into the new lining to expand it to fit the pipe walls and hasten the curing process.
 Once the installation equipment is removed, the access hole is filled in, and the customer has a new sewer lining that will last for decades.

 Okay, let’s get the jokes out of the way.
 Sewer bellies are not the result of overfeeding your sink, or from eating too many sewers.

 Sewer bellies occur when the soil beneath the sewer line erodes or is washed away.
 The pipe area that is no longer supported by the earth begins to sag, creating “low spots” where wastewater and other sediment collects.
 Bellied sewer pipes are more likely to leak, as the line’s movement creates stress cracks in the fittings between pipe segments.

 Sewer lines that have experienced bellying need to be repaired or replaced by a licensed plumbing technician.

 Nick’s employs only the most experienced, thoroughly background checked and licensed plumbers that Houston has to offer.
 Sewer line repair and replacement have been a staple of services Nick’s has been providing since 1979.

 Think you have a leaky sewer line?
-Give Nick’s Plumbing and Air Conditioning Services a call today for a free estimate or free second opinion on your clogged sewer line, slab leak detection, or trenchless sewer line repair.
+Give Nick’s Plumbing Service a call today for a cost evaluation or second opinion on your clogged sewer line, slab leak detection, or trenchless sewer line repair.